setaman/vue-ellipse-progress/README.md

 ###### Example: :scroll:

-Now you are ready for a bad example.
+Now you are ready for an example.

 ```js
 :color="gradient"